-Sprint Direct Connect Now app brings push-to-talk support to compatible Android devicesAlex Wagner - Senior News Editor
+Sprint Direct Connect Now app brings push-to-talk support to compatible Android devicesAlex Wagner - Editorial Director of News and Content

 Remember that Sprint Direct Connect Now Android app that Hesse and Co. first teased back in May?
 Sprint officially took the wraps off of it today, announcing that the app is available to download from the Google Play store.
 The Direct Connect Now app enables compatible Android devices to communicate with other Sprint Direct Connect and Nextel Direct Connect devices using Sprint's push-to-talk Direct Connect service.
 The app features call alerts to alert users when others would like to chat with them, support for Group Connect with up to 21 participants, contact syncing and touchscreen controls.